 the adjustment for correction of arithmetic errors in accordance with Section 44.

 Proposals not rejected under Qualification stages in accordance with Sections 46, 47 and 48, will be admitted for financial evaluation.
-The Tender Committee will confirm the names of the Tenderers that have satisfied the Technical Qualification Criteria and proceed to open and evaluate the Financial Bid.
+The Tender Committee will confirm the names of the Investors that have satisfied the Technical Qualification Criteria and proceed to open and evaluate the Financial Bid.

-Following the completion of the evaluation of the Technical and O&M Proposals, the Tender Committee shall open the Financial Bids for all Tenderers that have not been previously rejected or disqualified.
+Following the completion of the evaluation of the Technical and O&M Proposals, the Tender Committee shall open the Financial Bids for all Investors that have not been previously rejected or disqualified.

 The Tender Committee will evaluate the Financial Bids in accordance with the procedures set out in Section 49.8.